AtomsofConfusion/AtomsofConfusion.github.io/2016-snippet-study/errata.md

 <a name="macro_name"></a>
 * The source code of [Question 39](questions#q39) (Macro Operator Precedence, Obfuscated) had an unintentional semantic error that made the code unable to be compiled.
 In our instructions we listed that all code would compile without error.
 As a result we chose to discard all responses from this question from our data.
 This choice was made before any analysis of our results had begun.

+<a name="macro_parens"></a>
+* The Macro Operator Precedence is designed to test the difference between how functions and how function-like macros evaluate arguments.
+Accidentally [Question 41](questions#q41) parenthesized the arguments to `M1` nullifying the confusion.

 <a name="pointer_arithmetic"></a>
 * We were not able to confirm Pointer Arithmetic as an atom.
 This does not mean pointer arithmetic is not confusing, on the contrary it was one of the more